nginxinc/f5-ai-gateway-sdk-py/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
    - This can be done with `make test`
-5. Make sure your code lints.
+5. Ensure code lints and is formatted correctly.
-   - This can be done with `make lint`
+   - This can be done with `make fmt` and `make lint`
+   - `make lint.fix` will attempt to resolve linting issues.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")